What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 Supplication can be for you or for someone else

-Sometimes supplication is personal: Lord, help me.
 Sometimes it becomes intercession: Lord, help them.
 A parent can make supplication for a wandering son, or lean on a simple prayer for children when the heart feels too full for many words.
 A church can make supplication for the persecuted.
 A friend can make supplication for someone in the hospital, and a prayer for healing for a friend or a thoughtful prayer for friends can help give shape to that love.
-And, as Philippians 4:6 reminds us, thanksgiving should travel with our requests so that asking does not turn into entitlement.
+Philippians 4:6 shows that thanksgiving should travel with our requests, preventing asking from turning into entitlement.

 Biblical Examples of Supplication